nortikin/sverchok/docs/nodes/list_main/join.rst

 Functionality
 -------------

+This node joins different list into a single one.

 level 1:
 [ [ (1,2,3), (4,5,6) ] ] + [ [ (7,8,9), (10,11,12) ] ] = [ [ (1,2,3), (4,5,6), (7,8,9), (10,11,12) ] ]